 - Keep tree branches and other plants cut back from the house.
-Here at Eco Pest Control we tell our customers, as a general rule, to allow yourself enough room to be able to walk between your landscaping and house.
+Here at Eco Pest Control, we tell our customers, as a general rule, to allow themselves enough room to be able to walk between their landscaping and house.

-- Keep your lawn mowed so the grass is no longer than 3 inches tall.
-Tall grass provides safety and security for many pests.
+- Keep your lawn mowed, so the grass is no longer than 3 inches tall.
+Tall grass provides safety and security for many pests like fleas and ticks.